aalperi/sqllinterads/README.md

 Inspired by [azure-poor-formatter](https://github.com/wsr-publishing/azure-poor-formatter) made version 2 for onSave support.

-This also uses (as the azure-poor-formatter) the [Poor Man's T-SQL Formatter](https://github.com/TaoK/PoorMansTSqlFormatter) to format your T-SQL inside Azure Data Studio.
+This also uses the [Poor Man's T-SQL Formatter](https://github.com/TaoK/PoorMansTSqlFormatter) to format your T-SQL inside Azure Data Studio or Visual Studio Code.

+Extension is published as VSIX instead of marketplace.

 ## Extension Settings